umccr/infrastructure/cdk/apps/dev_worker/README.md

 ### Set SSH config
 This assumes you have loaded your public key complement `aws.pub` into your github keys (which are publicly accessible) You may choose between ec2-user and ssm-user, both have identical setups.
-I would recommend the ec2-user
+I would recommend the ssm-user.
-You will need to use the ssh command over ssm if you wish to rsync data from your local machine to the instance.
+*The ec2-user may be removed in the near future if all the ssm functionality works correctly* You will need to use the ssh command over ssm if you wish to rsync data from your local machine to the instance.
 Note that data transfer is very slow as we're not going over port 22 directly.
 ```
 host i-* mi-*
     ProxyCommand sh -c "aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"
-    User ec2-user
+    User ssm-user
     IdentityFile /path/to/private/key/.ssh/aws
 ```